 Engineering & Physics Department

-The engineering department at Harding has about 130 undergraduate students pursuing degrees in Computer, Electrical, and Mechanical Engineering as well as Physics.
+The engineering department at Harding has about 130 undergraduate students pursuing degrees in Civil, Computer, Electrical, and Mechanical Engineering as well as Physics.

 The Analog Circuits Lab contains discrete test equipment that allows the electrical engineering student to measure component values, voltage, current, and time based wave forms.
 This lab is used primarily to introduce students to basic circuit operations and design.

 The Digital Circuits Lab contains an integrated computer-based test system that allows students to take measurements using software control.
 In this lab students learn about a wide range of electronic components including microprocessors.

 This integrated technology classroom is used for classes that require instruction and computer work simultaneously.
 In this classroom students learn about instrumentation and finite element analysis.